openbaton/docs/docs/nfvo-installation-deb.md

 To facilitate the installation procedures we provide an installation procedure which will install the NFVO and the prerequired libraries.
 To execute the following command you need to have curl installed (see http://curl.haxx.se/).

-To install the OpenBaton NFVO through its debian package you can type the following command:
+To install the Open Baton NFVO through its debian package you can type the following command:

 ```bash
 sh <(curl -fsSkL http://get.openbaton.org/bootstrap-deb) release